-The Fund will be managed by a Board of Directors (the “Board”) elected by the Shareholders.
-While the Board will oversee the Fund and its Properties it will not directly manage any of Properties.
-The Board is authorized to employ, on behalf of the Fund, at the Fund’s expense, legal, financial, tax, accounting and other professionals.
+The Little Tokyo Community Investment Fund is managed by a Board of Directors (the “Board”) elected by the Shareholders.
+While the Board will oversee the Fund and its Properties, it will not directly manage any of Properties.
+The Board is authorized to employ, on behalf of the Fund, at the Fund’s expense, legal, financial, tax, accounting, and other professionals.

-Makeup of the Board: To anchor the Fund to its social purpose, and in order to ensure that the Fund remains one based in the community, the Fund’s board has been designed to ensure that representatives of each class of Shareholders have the opportunity to participate in Fund decision making and that the Fund’s social purpose is ensured, as follows:
+Makeup of the Board: To anchor the LTCIF to its social purpose, and in order to ensure that the LTCIF remains one based in the community, the Board has been designed to ensure that representatives of each class of Shareholders has the opportunity to participate in LTCIF decision-making and that its social purpose is ensured, as follows:

 - Class A Directors: Irrespective of the amount of capital invested by Class A Shareholders, no less than one-third (1/3) of the directors of the Board shall be elected by the Class A Shareholders.
 Any fractional amount shall be rounded up.

 - Class B Directors: All remaining directors shall be appointed by the Class B Shareholders.